Make the best senior care decision

 Medicaid: The Oklahoma State Plan Personal Care Program is one resource for residents who qualify for Medicaid.
 Seniors can hire and reimburse family members, friends, or professional caregivers.

-Veterans: Oklahoma offers a Veteran-Directed Care program through the Jack C. Montgomery VA Medical Center in Muskogee, OK.
+Veterans: The Veteran Directed Care program may be offered through the Jack C. Montgomery VA Medical Center in Muskogee, Oklahoma.

 Medicaid: The Oregon K Plan – Community First Choice Medicaid Program also offers in-home support services to Medicaid-eligible recipients as an alternative to long-term home and community based Medicaid waivers.